Fallen-Breath/tweakermore/docs/document-en_us.md

 - Available options: `None`, `Whitelist`, `Blacklist`

+### playerSkinBlockingLoading

+Make loading skins of the player blocks the client from running

+Client will freeze until player skins is downloaded and loaded

+It's useful when you want player skins to always be loaded, e.g. replay video rendering

+- Category: MC Tweaks
+- Type: boolean
+- Default value: `false`

 ### prioritizedCommandSuggestions

 Command suggestions in this list will be more forward in the command completion list